2opremio/saga-takehome/4/README.md

 what's the use of storing keys identical to their values up to `NumIterations`.

-Regardless, the problem seems to come from the fact that map iterations in Go are not deterministic (https://go.dev/blog/maps#iteration-order ).
-Which will cause different validator nodes to run `store.Set(key, value)` in a different order (resulting in different blocks).
+Regardless, the problem seems to come from the fact that map iterations in Go are not deterministic (https://go.dev/blog/maps#iteration-order ), which will cause different validator nodes to run `store.Set(key, value)` in a different order (resulting in different blocks).

 If we get rid of the map and modify that code into the equivalent (and more efficient):